that-sky-project/.github/profile/README.md

 <!--![ThatSkyProject_Banner]()-->

+> Future flames may come, but spring'll always rise.<br>
+> 野火烧不尽，春风吹又生。

 A group of players who love 💗 *Sky: Children of the Light*.

-We are building an independent open-source mod development system 🤯, allowing more people who share our ideas to participate 🙌.
+We are building an independent and open-source mod development system 🤯, allowing more people who share our ideas to participate 🙌.

 > [!IMPORTANT]
 > Please read our [Legal Notice](./LEGAL_NOTICE.md) before using any Project resources, source code, development assets, or related materials.